COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 IMPORTANT!

-Various exotic papers scandals have shown that the risk of extensive audits exists and can be very costly.
-The Paradise Papers, mentioning Isle of Man importations, have shown that operators can be heavily hit if an aircraft with a full importation is not used the correct way after the importation.
+Various exotic papers scandals have shown that the risk of extensive audits is very costly.
+The Paradise Papers, mentioning Isle of Man importations, have shown that operators can be heavily hit if an aircraft with a full importation is not used correctly after the importation.

 We have said it before: It sounds absurd, but there is no way around it

-The only thing that matters is that the importing entity is using the aircraft 100% correctly worldwide according to the EU VAT regulations.
-We know that this consequence of a full EU importation might sound absurd for many EU outsiders, especially if they have opted for a full importation to achieve the EU free circulation status, has a completely non-EU operating structure, or is domiciled, e.g., in the US.
-We have previously seen that many US operators fully focus on staying compliant with FAA and IRS rules and thus do not consider other jurisdictions, which can pose unforeseen consequences for the operator and unpleasant surprises when choosing the full importation method.
+The only thing that matters is that the importing entity uses the aircraft 100% correctly worldwide according to the EU VAT regulations.
+We know that this consequence of a full EU importation might sound absurd for many EU outsiders, especially if they have opted for a full importation to achieve the EU free circulation status, have a completely non-EU operating structure, or are domiciled, e.g., in the US.
+We have previously seen that many US operators fully focus on staying compliant with FAA and IRS rules and do not consider other jurisdictions, which can pose unforeseen consequences for the operator and unpleasant surprises when choosing the full importation method.

 THE MESSAGE THAT YOUR CFO WILL NOT APPRECIATE